 - When you write a paper, you'll remember all nice phrases you come up with.
-This applies to the professors who wrote your assigned reading too! - Professors can "feel" plagiarism very easily - Professors often conduct extensive searches to check for plagiarism - Professors are likely to know or have seen the material you come across when writing your essay
+This applies to others too! - Professors can "feel" plagiarism very easily - Professors often conduct extensive searches to check for plagiarism - Professors are likely to know or have seen the material you come across when writing a class paper